 Step 4: Customer notification

-Notify customers who may have purchased the product, ensuring that you have a way to verification receipt of these notifications.
+Then, notify customers who may have purchased the product to ensure that you have a way to verify receipt of these notifications.

 Step 5: Product collection